wendybovill/Resonate/README.md

 Html
 Css
 Scss & @mixins
-Bootstrap 5
+Bootstrap 5 (included in script and style links) Gitpod
-Gitpod
 VS Code
-NPM and Node to convert SCSS to CSS
+NPM and Node to compile SCSS to CSS
 Git Repository
+CDN link to Gill Sans font (included in style links) JS link for FontAwesome (included in scripts)
+Favicons (as pngs and linked in styles in html head section)

 XD Design Prototype and Creation
 Balsamiq for Wireframes
 Photoshop for image resizing to optimised images for responsive design

+Chrome, Firefox, Safari
+Ipad, Iphone, Macbook for testing
+Windows, Android phone for testing

 ## Development: Html, SCSS, npm SASS Compiler, CSS, bootstrap.
 Gitpod.
 VS code.
 Git repository.